Limited English proficiency: Healthcare consequences

 Limited English proficiency is associated with poorer health outcomes among Latinos, Asian Americans, and other ethnic minorities in the United States.
-Studies have found that women with LEP disproportionately fail to follow up on abnormal mammogram results, which may lead to increases in delayed diagnosis.
+Studies have found that women with LEP disproportionately fail to follow up on abnormal mammogram results, which may lead to increases in delayed diagnosis.Additionally children in LEP families experience poor health outcomes due to reduced access to quality and safe medical care.
+Children in LEP families are less likely to have a primary care doctor and experience issues with medication administration, as well as dissatisfaction with care due to bad communication between doctors and parents/caregivers.
+Children in LEP families are three times as likely to have poor health status compared to children with parents who have English proficiency.
+It should also be noted that medical staff not understanding a family’s culture in addition to being LEP, children are four times as likely to not be brought in for needed care.

 Results from a 2019 systematic review of the literature found that patients with limited English proficiency who received care from physicians fluent in the patients' preferred language generally had improved outcomes.
 These included both in patient satisfaction as well as more objective measures.

 Medical interpreter

 Less than half of non-English speakers who say they need an interpreter during clinical visits report having one.
 The absence of interpreters during a clinical visit adds to the communication barrier.
 Furthermore, inability of providers to communicate with limited English proficient patients leads to more diagnostic procedures, more invasive procedures, and over prescribing of medications.
 Many health-related settings provide interpreter services for their limited English proficient patients.
 This has been helpful when providers do not speak the same language as the patient.
 However, there is mounting evidence that patients need to communicate with a language concordant physician (not simply an interpreter) to receive the best medical care, bond with the physician, and be satisfied with the care experience.
 Having patient-physician language discordant pairs (i.e. Spanish-speaking patient with an English-speaking physician) may also lead to greater medical expenditures and thus higher costs to the organization.
 Additional communication problems result from a decrease or lack of cultural competence by providers.
-It is important for providers to be cognizant of patients’ health beliefs and practices without being judgmental or reacting.
-Understanding a patients’ view of health and disease is important for diagnosis and treatment.
-So providers need to assess patients’ health beliefs and practices to improve quality of care.
+It is important for providers to be cognizant of patients' health beliefs and practices without being judgmental or reacting.
+Understanding a patients' view of health and disease is important for diagnosis and treatment.
+So providers need to assess patients' health beliefs and practices to improve quality of care.